neu-se/zeugma/artifact/README.md

 #### Example

-To test this command, create a report for the campaign runs in the directions above.
+To test this command, create a report for the campaigns you ran above:

 ```shell
 python3 scripts/report.py results/ report.html